emacsorphanage/god-mode/.github/README.md

 (add-hook 'post-command-hook #'my-god-mode-update-cursor-type)
 ```

-## Change mode line color

-You can change the entire mode line's foreground and background to indicate
+You can also change the foreground and background of the mode line to indicate
 whether God mode is active as follows:

 ```emacs-lisp